RGBboy/express-signin/readme.md

   * Double check that relaying the req.body.user to the signin view is not a security risk.
   * Write process helpers for other components to use for integration tests.
+  * Add restrictions to routes!
+  * Make example use SSL

 ## License